Industrials Startups funded by Y Combinator (YC) 2026

 Y Combinator LogoP2026

 Tenet Industries is building low-cost, mass-manufacturable strike drones.
-We have developed our own HW and SW platform optimized for automated manufacturing, enabling hyperscaling of production across multiple strike categories (FPV, fixed-wing, shahed-type, missiles).
-We're using design-for-automation and first principles to reimagine how a defense product is developed and manufactured.
-Thereby lowering the cost and filling the arsenals of the west.
+We have developed our own HW and SW platform optimized for automated manufacturing, enabling hyperscaling of production across multiple defense categories (FPV, fixed-wing, shahed-type, missiles).
+We're using design-for-manufacturing and first principles to reimagine how a defense product is developed and manufactured.
 Our first product is a kamikaze quadcopter.

 hardware